briandonahue/core-rules/core/src/07-combat/01-chapter-seven.md

 1. **Choose your target.** Choosing targets and determining range for bane attacks is identical to the process for damaging attacks, including multi-targeting options.
 Note that banes invoked with Agility or Might require a weapon or natural attack, and are thus limited by the range of the attack.

 1. **Roll your attack.** Make an action roll using the appropriate attribute.
-If your total equals or exceeds the target's defense score, your target suffers the bane.
+If your total equals or exceeds the target's defense score, your target suffers the bane.  **If your total exceeds the target's defense score by 10 or more, you invoke a "Potent Bane" which, follows the same rules as the [Potent Bane](http://www.openlegendrpg.com/feats/potent_bane) feat.**

 > ##### Example Bane Attacks
 >
 > Takeo is heavily wounded and needs a chance to escape from the samurai who is mercilessly pressing the attack.
 With a well-timed snake strike, the monk attempts to blind the armored warrior.
 Takeo is making a melee attack targeting a single foe, so he makes an action roll using his Agility of 5 versus the samurai's Guard of 18.
 The monk rolls 1d20 + 2d6 and scores a 20, so his foe is inflicted with the *blinded* bane.
+>
+> * * * * *
+>
+> Daranar is a druid, and a friend to animals, but his party is being attacked by an angry mother bear.
+Rather than hurt the bear, Daranar attempts to invoke the Charmed bane using his Influence of 5.
+He rolls a 1d20 + 2d6 and scores a 28 against the bear's Resolve of 15.
+Having exceeded the bear's defense by 10 or more, a Potent Bane is invoked, and now the bear will suffer disadvantage 1 on attempt to resist the Charmed bane.
+The bear fails to resist, and with a single command "GO" the bear scampers off into the forest.
 >
 > * * * * *
 >